Patrick has been working as a freelance writer on fiverr for the past 2 years.

 Phase 3: Taking control

 Fungal growth within the host (ant) replaces some of its cells.
 For instance, according to a recent study, it was shown that by the time the fungus takes control of the host's activities, half of the cells in the head of the host would have been replaced by fungal cells.
 This increase in fungal cells allows the fungus to take control of the host through the manipulation of such neurotransmitters as serotonin and dopamine.
 For instance, according to the aforementioned research study, the fungus was shown to increase the activity of genes that regulate the neurotransmitters with a notable depletion of serotonin.

 *Serotonin promotes active persistence and thus foraging

 Other species of the genus (Cordyceps) can successfully infect other types of insects such as spiders and hoppers.
-However, the infection process (mechanism) is similar with the ability to control the behavior of these hosts.
-This allows the fungus to continue thriving in their environment given that they not only take advantage of host for nutrition but also for transportation and spreading.
+However, the infection process (or, mechanism) is similar to the ability to control the behavior of these hosts.
+This allows the fungus to continue thriving in their environment given that they not only take advantage of the host for nutrition but also for transportation and spreading.
 The hosts, in this case, are therefore referred to as zombies because the fungus gradually kills them while taking control of their bodies.